 Understanding the Different Stages of Menopause

-If you’re about to embark on the menopause journey, it’s important that you understand the phases you’re going through.
+If you’re about to embark on the menopause journey, it’s important that you understand the phases you’re going through (for example, what age does menopause start?).
 This will help you identify your symptoms and look for solutions together with your doctor.
 Let’s go!

 1. Early Menopause